Siddardha21/Operating-Systems/README.md

 ### **Assignment-3**: Implement the following CPU Scheduling algorithms
 1. Priority Scheduling algorithm
 2. Round Robin CPU Scheduling algorithm
-Implement the Priority algorithm in Non-Pre-emptive mode.
+-Implement the Priority algorithm in Non-Pre-emptive mode.
 The algorithms should display a table which includes the Process Id, CPU Burst Time, Waiting Time and Turn around time.
 Also, calculate the Average Waiting Time and Average Turnaround time.
 ---
 ### **Assignment-4**: Implement the Dining Philosophers problem using Java.
 The program should ask the user to enter the number of Philosophers want to eat simultaneously and it should provide a sequence of steps to by which the philosophers eat.
 If the input is 5, it should result in dead lock.
 > Use the Semaphore class from the package java.util.concurrent